Atlantis (commune)

+A 2017 photograph of the house the commune occupied in Burtonport, County Donegal during the 1970s.

 The Atlantis Primal Therapy Commune, or The Atlantis Foundation, is a commune established in Ireland in 1974.
 It is also known as The Screamers because of their practice of primal scream therapy.
 The commune moved to Colombia in 1989, where they increasingly focused on ecological concerns.
 Two of its members, one a grandson of the founder, were killed by Revolutionary Armed Forces of Colombia (FARC) rebels in 2000.